No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

-Operationally, Tooth Social treats this query as a request for the current status of the warrant-claim $W_t^{S,\tau}(\varphi_x)$, that is, whether public assertion or denial of $\varphi_x$ is licensed under the evidential standard $S$ and threshold $\tau$.

-A classical system might map the available evidence to a single score, say $0.73$, and reply with a hedged but effectively binary judgment, such as ``It is likely that\dots,'' or ``It seems unlikely that\dots.''
-In doing so, it treats the moral and political proposition as already truth-apt, with uncertainty handled exclusively at the level of confidence.
+A conventional system might compress the record into a confidence score and return a hedged but effectively binary judgment, such as \textit{``It is likely that \dots''}.
+Such an output treats the moral and political proposition as sufficiently settled for categorical assertion, although the decisive quid-pro-quo link has not yet been certified.

-Under the Brouwerian constructive regime, Tooth Social proceeds differently.
-Given the initial reporting by \textit{The Christian Science Monitor}, together with leaked documents and further press coverage, the AI system's certified approximation at stage $n=1$ for record-time $t_1$ yields:

-Crucially, this interval does not represent an unstructured epistemic heuristic; rather, it is a formally derived computational bound (e.g., via conformal prediction or robust abstract interpretation) evaluated over the specific corpus of documents fetched by a Retrieval-Augmented Generation (RAG) pipeline at $t_1$, as outlined in Appendix~\ref{app:B}.\footnote{It is crucial to distinguish purely computational bounds from the evidential-bounds idealized here.
-In practice, capturing real-world evidential uncertainty requires formal evidence aggregation frameworks or conformal prediction.
-However, the interface semantics itself remains epistemology-agnostic: it requires only that the utilized bounds are checkable under a declared, auditable regime $R$.} In this RAG architecture, retrieval does not simply inject context; it supplies the contestable, timestamped boundary objects required to compute the certificate.
-The lower bound $\ell_1^{t_1}(x)=0.42$ arises from the system's low textual entailment confidence over $\mathrm{Rec}_{t_1}$, which at this stage consists only of sparse, anonymous allegations, lacking any definitive official findings.

-Conversely, the upper bound $u_1^{t_1}(x)=0.81$ reflects the high degree of direct semantic entailment between the query and the unverified reports; if the internal approximation assigns maximal evidential weight to these documents, the computed score remains high.
-Relative to the threshold $\tau=0.7$, the current bounds of the certified interval strictly satisfy

-Since the interval straddles $\tau$, the current bounds do not force either $P_\tau(x;t_1)$ or its negation.
-At this stage, the warrant-claim is undetermined with

-In this situation, the system neither asserts nor denies $\varphi_x$.
-It withholds because it cannot yet certify that public assertion or denial of $\varphi_x$ is licensed under the evidential standard $S$ at threshold $\tau$.
+Under the Brouwerian constructive regime, \textit{Tooth Social} proceeds differently.
+At $t_1$, the officeholding and official-act leaves are already forced by authenticated records.
+The receipt leaf remains unsupported, however, because the available transfer documentation is incomplete.
+Lease-valuation evidence sufficient to force the favorability leaf is also absent.
+The certified materiality interval exists but spans $\theta$, and is therefore non-forcing.
+Most decisively, the record contains no eligible institutional finding forcing the quid-pro-quo relation declared by $S$.
+Consequently, the interface returns $U$.
+No exhibited certificate contains a witness tree forcing every required component of the declared warrant structure, and the record likewise contains no defeater or exclusion construction forcing the contractually specified negative side.

+The materiality gate illustrates the scalar case.
+Under the declared specification $\tau$, the materiality threshold is $\theta=500{,}000$ dollars.
+At $t_1$, the certified valuation of the alleged transfer $b^\ast$ yields the leaf interval